gjhami/LinkSiren/README.md

   -is IGNORE_SHARES [IGNORE_SHARES ...], --ignore-shares IGNORE_SHARES [IGNORE_SHARES ...]
                         (Default: 'C$' 'ADMIN$' 'SYSVOL') Do not review the contents of specified shares when crawling as part of the folder ranking process.
   -mc MAX_CONCURRENCY, --max-concurrency MAX_CONCURRENCY
                         (Default: 4) Max number of concurrent processes to use for crawling in rank and identification modes.
 Note: a maximum of 1 process is used per host.
 So linksiren will never make multiple simultaneous connections to the same host and concurrent processing will not accelerate crawling multiple shares on a single host.

 Required Arguments:
   credentials           [domain/]username[:password] for authentication -t TARGETS, --targets TARGETS
                         Path to a text file containing UNC paths to file shares / base directories within which to rank folders as potential locations for placing poisoned files.
 ```
 </details>

-## Identify
+### Identify
-Given a list of accessible shares and customizable constraints, including a maximum number of target folders per share, output UNC paths to the optimal folders for placing poisoned files.
+Given a list of accessible shares or hosts and customizable constraints, including a maximum number of target folders per share, output UNC paths to the optimal folders for placing poisoned files.

 <details>
 <summary>Usage</summary>

 ```
 linksiren identify --help
-usage: linksiren identify [-h] -t TARGETS [-md MAX_DEPTH] [-at ACTIVE_THRESHOLD] [-f] [-is IGNORE_SHARES [IGNORE_SHARES ...]] [-mf MAX_FOLDERS_PER_TARGET]
+usage: linksiren identify [-h] -t TARGETS [-md MAX_DEPTH] [-at ACTIVE_THRESHOLD] [-f] [-is IGNORE_SHARES [IGNORE_SHARES ...]] [-mf MAX_FOLDERS_PER_TARGET] [-mc MAX_CONCURRENCY] credentials

-                          [-mc MAX_CONCURRENCY]
-                          credentials
+Identify target folders for payload distribution and output to payload_targets.txt

 options:
   -h, --help            show this help message and exit